-Join Morten Rand-Hendriksen for an in-depth discussion in this video The problem we are trying to solve, part of Foundations of UX: Content Strategy.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video The problem we are trying to solve, part of UX Foundations: Content Strategy.

 - [Voiceover] Messages are at the heart of every published project.
 On the web, in an app, in print, audio, video, sculpture, or anything else.
 The aim of the message's creator is for it to be heard and understood by the right audience.
 How do we ensure the message reaches the right audience, and is understood?
 This is the problem content strategy tries to solve, and it's also what makes content strategy so interesting.
 Content strategy is not just about creating a message.
 It's about giving the message the best possible chance of reaching and being understood by its intended audience.